-Based on their earlier Oktopus II Moon model that was revealed half a year ago at Baselworld 2013 trade show, the new Linde Werdelin Oktopus Moon Tattoo Limited Edition watch strongly reminds me of vintage pocket watches that often had their cases lavishly decorated with floral motifs, birds, dragons and exotic animals.
-Limited to just 59 pieces, this particular timekeeper, however, takes the idea of a hand-engraved watch on a whole new level.
+Based on their earlier Oktopus II Moon, the hand-engraved Linde Werdelin Oktopus Moon Tattoo Limited Edition strongly reminds me of vintage pocket watches that often had their cases lavishly decorated with floral motifs, birds, dragons, and exotic animals.
+Limited to just 59 pieces, this particular timekeeper, however, takes the idea to a whole new level.

-With its massive body first micro-beaded with tiny ceramic particles and then satin-finished by hand, the watch features that beautiful “old bronze” appearance that makes it especially attractive in that eerie, “real pirates of the Caribbean” way.
+With its massive body first micro-beaded with tiny ceramic particles and then satin-finished by hand, the Moon Tattoo features that beautiful “old bronze” appearance that makes it especially attractive in that eerie, “real pirates of the Caribbean” way.

-The impression is further emphasized with a set of miniature engravings that seem to be inspired by Polynesian tatau — an especially painful skin decoration technique that started it all.
-As you can see on the pictures, the “tattoos” cover almost every facet of the case, as well as the central part of the dial.
+The impression is further emphasized with a set of miniature engravings that are inspired by Polynesian tatau — an especially painful skin decoration technique that started it all.
+The “tattoos” cover almost every facet of the case, as well as the central part of the dial.
 Even the screw-in crown has a stylized octopus image painstakingly engraved on it.

-According to official specifications, the watch is not terribly large: being just 44 millimeters wide and 46 millimeters lug to lug, the device could even be called “mildly” oversized if not one thing.
+On paper, the watch is not terribly large: being just 44 millimeters wide and 46 millimeters lug to lug, one could even call the device “mildly” oversized if not one thing.
 It is terribly large, don’t let the numbers fool you.
 The problem is not even its thickness: at 15 millimeters high, I have seen lots of thicker divers.

-Yes, this watch is actually beautiful, but just don’t think about including it into your short list of daily rotation, really.
-It looks gorgeous with this tattoo-styled engravings, but it is the sort of accessory that can only be worn a couple of times per year at very special occasions.
+Yes, this watch is actually beautiful, but just don’t think about including it in your shortlist of daily rotation.
+It looks gorgeous with these tattoo-style engravings, but it is the sort of accessory that can only be worn a couple of times per year on special occasions.

 A little disappointingly, Linde Werdelin doesn’t offer much information regarding the movement that powers the watch.
 They only say that the caliber ticks at a pretty standard tempo of 28,800 semi-oscillations per hour and is good for 42 hours on a single charge.
 It’s probably a good old ETA 2824 or, perhaps, its competitor made by Sellita.